Child prostitution in Thailand: Government cooperation

 There are organisations formed together to help enforce these laws.
 The Stockholm Declaration has been described as "In accordance with the Stockholm Declaration, close interaction and cooperation between government and non-government sectors is necessary to effectively plan, implement and evaluate measures to combat CSEC."
 Government officials have set laws in place and intend to follow through with each violation regarding child prostitution.
 The conference of Stockholm merged the "Agenda for Action," which is a set of strategies used to attack child prostitution globally.

+NGOs

 Another organisation to help is ECPAT, or End Child Prostitution, Pornography, and Trafficking in Children for Sexual Exploitation, and it has become one of the leading NGOs fighting child prostitution on a global scale.
 Its website states: "The ECPAT Foundation advocates the implementation and monitoring of the Convention of the Rights of the Child (CRC) and its protocols and engages with networks of human rights and child protection agencies at a national and local level.
 The foundation supports children and young people who have survived exploitation or are still at risk by encouraging them to participate as key actors to protect themselves and other children in similar situations."
+NGOs that aim to protect children from prostitution include Human Help Network Foundation Thailand, among others.